missleung/STAT540-genomics-project/Step-4-BIological Plausibility/geneset_enrichment_analysis.md

     ## [1] 536

-We generate a new data set including the gene names and the count of corresponding probes for each gene.Those genes that do not have any related probe get zero value.
+We generate a new dataset including the gene names and the counts of corresponding probes corresponding to each gene.Those genes that do not have any related probes get zero value.

 ``` r
 library(tidyverse)